Who Gets Custom Deal Toys (and What Exactly are They For?)

 Why would deal toys survive these realities?

 The fact is that many recent trends have only underscored the value of deal toys.
 Yes, investment banks and financial institutions, like most organizations, have become increasingly cost-conscious.
-Deal toys have shed many of the flamboyant and extravagant flourishes they had in the 80’s and 90’s.
+Deal tombstones have reflected that.
+They’ve have shed many of the flamboyant and extravagant flourishes they had in the 80’s and 90’s.

 LIV Golf-PGA Legal Settlement Tombstone

 Due to their effectiveness, deal toys celebrate much more than transactions.
-This piece, for example, recognizes a firm’s legal advisory work in a legal settlement.
+This piece, for example, recognizes a law firm’s advisory work in a legal settlement.

-So despite their often playful design and character, and the seemingly dismissive “toy” tag, deal toys do serve an important purpose—and not just for bankers.
-Reach out today.
+Despite their often playful design and character, and the seemingly dismissive “toy” tag, they do serve an important purpose—and not just for bankers.
+As the role of these commemorative pieces continues to evolve, more organizations–both within and outside finance–are appreciating their value for recognition, branding, and client engagemement.

 Contact Us For a Quote Today